-Los Angeles Theft Crime Lawyer
+Los Angeles Theft Attorney

+Our criminal defense attorneys protect the legal rights of individuals charged with a theft crime offense.
 Although theft crimes are quite common, not many people know that theft offenses are considered crimes of moral turpitude.

-So, once arrested, charged, and prosecuted with for any type of theft crime, it would be extremely difficult to find gainful employment because many employers are reluctant to hire an employee who they perceive to be dishonest.
+So, once arrested, charged, and prosecuted for any type of theft crime, it would be extremely difficult to find gainful employment because many employers are reluctant to hire an employee who they perceive to be dishonest.

-Moreover, with a theft crime conviction on your record, it would be almost impossible to obtain a professional job that requires a state board license such as a pharmacy technician, a real estate broker, a Certified Public Accountant, a nurse, etc.
+Moreover, with a theft crime conviction on your record, it would be almost impossible to obtain a professional job that requires a state board license, such as a pharmacy technician, a real estate broker, a certified public accountant, a nurse, etc.

-Even though a theft crime conviction may be expunged from your records, the fact that you were convicted might still come up, when running a complete background check.
+Even though a theft crime conviction may be expunged from your records, the fact that you were convicted might still come up when running a complete background check.

 We understand the most common defenses in California criminal cases.
 Therefore, it is important to stop a theft case conviction on its tracks by getting legal advice from a theft attorney in Los Angeles.